A second chance teepee!

-I was eager to try making a DIY Kids Teepee for several reasons.
-I’d made one for our kids many, many years ago and was never very happy with the outcome.
-The kids played in it a lot and we still have it, but I knew it could be better.
-That made this project a quest for improving the design and for making another one for the grands!
+The kids played in it a lot and we still have it (so many fond memories), but I knew it could be better!
+That made this project a quest for improving the design and for making another one for the grandkids!

 Kids can use their teepee for hours of fun both inside and outside.
 It's easy to put up and take down to carry where ever the fun takes them!

-Teepee Frame
+Necessary Materials for the Teepee Frame

-This tent features a frame made from 6 foot long wooden dowels.
+This DIY tent features a simple frame to hold the teepee shape, made from 6 foot long wooden dowels.
 The ¾” dowels were less expensive and were still sturdy.
-I think I got mine at Lowes.

-Lay your fabric out on the floor, wrong side up.
-Using the DIY Kids Teepee pattern found at this link, use a yard stick to draw the solid lines of the pattern onto the fabric.
+First things first, start by laying your fabric out on the floor, wrong side up.
+Using the DIY Kids Teepee pattern found at this link, use a yard stick or measuring tape to draw the solid lines of the pattern onto the fabric.
 A Sharpie or a ball point pen works well for this step.
-The dotted lines on the pattern are there to give you center lines if that helps you draw the pattern more accurately on the fabric.
-Don’t cut on the dotted lines!!!

 A teepee needs a door!

-Sew the teepee fabric panels together
+Sew teepee fabric panels together

-Pin the panel pieces together one at a time, WRONG sides together, with the wider edges together and the narrower edges together.
 Sew the panel pieces together, WRONG sides together, with a ⅜” seam.
-The wide edges will be around the bottom of the teepee when finished.
+The wide edges will be around the bottom edge of the teepee when finished.

-After all of the panel pieces are sewn together, sew the 6th panel to the 1stpanel in the same manner, WRONG sides together.
+After all of the panel pieces are sewn together, sew the 6th panel to the 1st panel in the same manner, WRONG sides together.

 Bias tape to finish the edges

 Get out the bias tape and sew it around the top and around bottom edges of the teepee cover with a zig-zag stitch to finish the edges off so they don’t ravel.
-Again, the bias tape encloses the raw edge and keeps the fabric from unraveling.

 Sew tube seams to hold the dowel rods

-Now, turn the fabric inside out and sew along each of the vertical seam lines a second time.
+For this next step, turn the fabric inside out and sew along each of the vertical seam lines a second time.
 Sew the pieces together, now with the RIGHT sides together, with a 1 ½” seam.
-Your first seam will be inside of this seam.
-(Weird, I know!)
-This will make a tube seam for the dowels to fit through.
-These tube seams will end up on the inside of the teepee.

-And now, the dowels for the teepee
+Attach the dowels for the teepee

 Drill holes in the dowels 9-10” from one end of each pole.

-Slip the dowel rods down the tube seams made at the seam of each panel.
 All of the ends of the dowels with the drilled holes should be at the TOP of the teepee when you are finished.

 Lash the dowels together with the cord